-Manoj recently completed his PhD at the Queen’s University Faculty of Law.
-His dissertation was titled “Sandcastles of Hope?
-Civil Society Organizations and the Working Conditions of Migrant Farmworkers in North America.”
-Manoj's graduate study was supported by a number of fellowships and grants, including the Michael D. Failes Graduate Fellowship in Labour & Employment Law.
-He also holds a LLM (Research) and BA/LLB from the University of New South Wales in Sydney, Australia.
+Manoj received his doctorate in law from Queen’s University in 2016.
+His graduate study was supported by a number of fellowships and grants, including the Michael D. Failes Graduate Fellowship in Labour & Employment Law.
+He also holds a LL.M.
+(Research) and B.A./LL.B. from the University of New South Wales (Australia).

 - Labour law

 - Immigration law

 - Political economy

 - “Justice on our Fields: Can ‘Alt-Labor’ Organizations Improve the Working Conditions of Migrant Farm Workers in Canada” (forthcoming, 2017) 53:1 Harvard Civil Rights-Civil Liberties Law Review.

 - “The Promise of Utilizing Civil Society to Achieve Citizenship for Migrant Farm Workers in Canada” (2015) 9:1 Mondi Migranti 105. (peer reviewed)

 - “Book Review: Temporary Work, Agencies and Unfree Labour—Insecurity in the New World of Work” (2015) 44:3 Industrial Law Journal 478.

 - “Case note: Industrial Protection in an Era of Outsourcing” (2009) 22 Australian Journal of Labour Law 161.